phkehl/arduino-uno-stuff/README.md

 modified Atomthreads) that allows to run multiple tasks.
 The modifications include runtime per-thread and total system load indicators (on serial port debug output and via a LED).
 A system task is compiled-in and started automatically.
-It asserts the watchdog, runs the buffered serial transmit and outputs system monitoring information (task load, stack high water marks, and more).
+It asserts the watchdog and outputs system monitoring information (task load, stack high water marks, and more).

 ## Usage